 - You can also mix some protein powder, all natural peanut butter, cocoa powder, and ice into a little water and blend.
 Makes a nice low-carb peanut butter chocolate slushy.

 - Last but not least, you can add it to food products as a food enhancer.
 Add it to milk for more protein.
-Add it into your baked goods for a little extra protein (not that I recommend you eat baked goods).
+Add it into your baked goods for a little extra protein (not that I recommend you rely on baked goods).
 There are also many healthy baking recipes that use protein powder as the main ingredient.
-Protein pancakes, and protein muffins/brownies are just a couple.
+Protein pancakes, and protein muffins/brownies are just a couple (google them).